RittmanMead/scripts/obi/init.d/README.md

 	Starting OBI Managed Server.........                       [  OK  ] Initiating OBI OPMN startup .                              [  OK  ]

+## Enabling OBIEE OS user to run start/stop

+Because this script, by necessity, writes a lock file to a restricted area of the system, it should always be invoked as root when starting or stopping OBIEE.
+To enable this, `sudo` access can be selectively granted to the OS user under which OBIEE run.
+Add the following to `/etc/sudoers`, assuming you want the user `oracle` to be granted the access:

+	Cmnd_Alias STOP_OBI_SERVICE = /sbin/service obiee stop
+	Cmnd_Alias START_OBI_SERVICE = /sbin/service obiee start
+	Cmnd_Alias RESTART_OBI_SERVICE = /sbin/service obiee restart
+	oracle ALL=NOPASSWD: STOP_OBI_SERVICE,START_OBI_SERVICE,RESTART_OBI_SERVICE

+Once this is done, you can use the following:

+	sudo service obiee stop
+	sudo service obiee start
+	sudo service obiee restart

+The `status` command doesn't need root privilege to run, so can be run as root, or the OBIEE OS user

+	service obiee status

 ## Bonus

 Use the `watch` command to keep an eye on the status of the service, perhaps whilst it's starting up to see when it's ready: